JeffreyRiggle/my-site/content/blog/clean-coder/index.md

   * Mentoring is a good way to learn.

 ### Test Driven Development
+Test Driven Development or TDD is a way of writing code.
+In this methodology, one writes a test before any code is written.
+Only enough test code is written to cause a failure.
+Once this happens no more test code is to be written.
+After this production code must be written until the test is passing.
+Once the test is passing no more production code is to be written.

+TDD is the professional option.
+There are very few cases in which this is not the right thing to do.

+#### Original notes
 * TDD was part of the XP (extreme programming wave)
 * TDD helps reduce cycle time.
 * TDD works and everyone should accept that.